kw7oe/sadp-notes/design_pattern/singleton.md

 ### Applicability
 Use Singleton Pattern when:
-- there must exactly one inctance of a clasee, and it must be accessible to clients from a well-known access point.
+- there must exactly one inctance of a class, and it must be accessible to clients from a well-known access point.
 - when the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code.

 ### Structure